jgrew/gis-puzzle/README.md

+# GIS Day 2022

+Pan the map to a location and hit play.
+Arrange the tiles in the correct order to complete the puzzle.

 # Svelte + TS + Vite

 This template should help get you started developing with Svelte and TypeScript in Vite.